laro/Cilia/6 .../2 Ideas from Others.md

     > C++ has a number of "wrong defaults," design decisions either inherited from C or specific to C++ which many programmers consider mistakes.
     > They may be counter-intuitive, go against expected practice in other languages, leave data in undefined states, or generally be prone to misuse.

-    I am not familiar with all of these issues, but in a new language we certainly coud fix a lot of it.
+    I am not familiar with all of these issues, but in a new language we certainly could fix a lot of it.

     1. [Uninitialized automatic variables.](http://eel.is/c++draft/dcl.init#general-7.3)
         - See [Safety / Initialization](/advanced/safety/#initialization)